Jerohh/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 a script that counts the number of directories in the PATH. a script that lists environment variables.
-A script that lists all local variables and environment variables, and function. a script that creates a new global variable
+A script that lists all local variables and environment variables, and function. a script that creates a new global variable.
+A script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line.